 Liberty provides housing case management and connects with medical support for people who are homeless.
 Special focus on those leaving prison and includes efforts to develop medical homes.

-Sunrise Café is a free breakfast program located in a church in downtown New Haven that is open 5 days a week.
+Sunrise Café is a free breakfast program located at 57 Olive Street in downtown New Haven that is open 5 days a week.
 Guests receive a cooked breakfast and access to the community space from 7:30am to 10am.
 We serve 120-140 people on a daily basis.